Entries Tagged 'remodeling' ↓

 1. I can add that easily later, no problem.

 Sure, but only if you leave space for that microwave, built-in coffee machine or whatever.
-Now there’s an issue: there will be a gaping void in your kitchen until you add the new piece of equipment.
-Sure, you can buy an extra cabinet door to cover it… But don’t forget, temporary solutions tend to become final ones - and as long as temporary things go, they are not the best.
+Now there’s an issue: there will be a gaping void in your kitchen until you add the new piece of commercial kitchen equipment.
+Sure, you can buy an extra cabinet door to cover it… But don’t forget, temporary solutions tend to become final ones – and as long as temporary things go, they are not the best.
 So look out.

 2. I won’t have any clutter in my new kitchen.